MxShift/shift-checker/INSTALL.md

         "secret": [],
 ```

-Also, you have to give access to the forging API calls on both nodes.
+Also, you have to give access to the forging API calls on both nodes for forging check.
 Add your nodes IP to whitelist like this:
 ```
     "forging": {
         "force": false,